pkErbynn/IoT-WQMS/README.md

 This project is intended to ...
     ...to continuously monitor the chemical properties( pH, temperature) of water for fish farming.
-    ...to consistently monitor the physical properties(turbidity, water level) of water for aquaculture ...to remotely keep track of the status of water in real time ...to generate a live visual chart of the properties of water pond for analysis and interpretation ...to collect large data of the status of water for research by scientists ...to send email notification when wrong data is recorded.
-The normal parameter ranges for tilapia(fish) production Temperature  23-34
+    ...to consistently monitor the physical properties(turbidity, water level) of water for aquaculture ...to remotely keep track of the status of water in real time and send email notification when wrong data is recorded.
+    ...to generate a live visual chart of the properties of water pond for analysis and interpretation ...to collect data of the status of water for research by scientists

+  The normal parameter ranges for tilapia(fish) production
+            Temperature  23-34
             Turbidity(Nephelometric Turbidity Units or Jackson Turbidity Unit) 0-5 pH  4-10